fvdhoef/aquarius-plus/docs/aquarius_plus.md

 **_Sprites_** can be set partially off-screen by using negative values.
 For example, a sprite positioned at X-position 508, will show 4 pixels on the left side of the screen.

+**Implementation detail**: when writing to the lower byte of a palette entry, the entry itself isn’t yet updated, but the value written is stored in a latch.
+When writing the upper byte the value is combined with the value of the latch and the complete 12-bit value is written.

+Similarly the writing to VSCRX_L will store the value in a latch.
+Only when writing to VSCRX_H, the latched value is combined with written value and the complete scroll register is updated.

 ### Tile map / bitmap mode

 | Value | Description       |